 “Have we studied all the languages of the world to conclude that there is indeed ‘Universal Grammar’?”

-Chomsky’s theory did that to Behaviorism, and in turn, those that follow will try to fill in the gaps.
+Chomsky’s theory did that to behaviorism, and in turn, those that follow will try to fill in the gaps.
 And instead of taking a side on the nature-nurture debate, the cognitive theory of language acquisition recognizes that both processes have their roles to play.

-The psychologist Jean Piaget is a major proponent of this cognitive model, which sees language acquisition in light of the developing mental capacities.
+The psychologist Jean Piaget is a major proponent of this cognitive model, which sees language acquisition in light of developing mental capacities.
 The idea here is that we’re able to learn language because of our ability to learn.
 It’s because of our cognitive development.
 Our brains become more complex, and we learn so many things so fast.

 Babies initially don’t talk because their brains and mental capacities still lack the experience and scaffolding necessary for language.
 But as babies grow, as they interact with adults, as they gain more experience, as they observe more things and as they learn more concepts, language becomes the inevitable result.

-Piaget believed that the understanding of concepts must first come before language.
+Piaget believed that the understanding of concepts must come before language.
 When a child says, “Ball is red,” he must first understand what a ball and the color red are before he can comment.